-The Usher Syndrome Society has become a group of people with a common cause: to cure Usher syndrome.
-Some of us have Usher syndrome, some of us are parents of children with Usher syndrome, and some of us are friends that just want to help find a cure.
+The USH Society members are varied.
+Some have Usher syndrome, some are parents of children with Usher syndrome, and some are friends that just want to help.

 We are making a difference together !